Estimated reading time: 26 minutes

 One of our favorite strategies for managing meltdowns and tantrums is the distraction technique.
 When we notice one of the kids getting upset, crying, or yelling, we implement a distraction.
 The distraction you choose should be tailored to what works for your child.

-Some of our favorite distractions include singing one of their favorite songs or pointing at something in the distance and saying things like, “Wow, what’s over there?”
-“What’s that?” or “Do you see that?”
+Sometimes simply pointing at something in the distance and saying things like, “Wow, what’s over there?”
+“What’s that?” or “Do you see that?” can work wonders for toddlers.
 You can also use more specific questions, such as “What color is that?” or “Do you see that airplane over there?”

 Sometimes, the distraction is as simple as offering a snack or a toy.
 Other times, we can help them forget their distress by tickling them or making silly faces.
 The effectiveness of these techniques really depends on the child and the severity of the meltdown.

-However, there have been times when none of our distraction strategies worked at all.
+There may be times when none of your distraction strategies will work.
 For instance, we once had an overtired 3-year-old trying to go through customs without a stroller.
 She threw herself on the ground in a crowded area and began kicking and screaming.
+This went on through customs and baggage claim.

 Arrival and Post-Flight